-EPIC Acquisition Corp was admitted to listing and trading on Euronext Amsterdam on 6 December 2021, raising ε 154,116,130 in its Offering of 15,411,613 Units at ε 10 per Unit, consisting of one Class A Redeemable Ordinary Share and one half (1/2) of a Warrant (a "Public Warrant").
-These proceeds were placed in an escrow account as outlined in the Prospectus published by the Company on 3 December 2021 (available on the Company's website www.epicacquisitioncorp.com).
+EPIC Acquisition Corp was admitted to listing and trading on Euronext Amsterdam on 6 December 2021, raising €154,116,130 in its initial offering (the "Offering", or the "IPO") 15,411,613 units (the "Units") at €10.00 per Unit, consisting of one Class A Redeemable Ordinary Share and one half (1/2) of a warrant (a "Public Warrant").
+These proceeds were placed in an escrow account held with ABN AMRO Bank in Amsterdam (the "Escrow Account") as outlined in the Prospectus published by the Company on 3 December 2021 (available on the Company's website www.epicacquisitioncorp.com).

-In conjunction with the Offering, the Company's sponsor, EAC Sponsor Limited (the "Sponsor") subscribed for 3,750,000 Class B Ordinary Shares and 3,814,289 Warrants (the "Founder Warrants") in a private placement, raising €5,721,434.
+In conjunction with the Offering, the Company's sponsor, EAC Sponsor Limited (the "Sponsor") subscribed for 3,750,000 Class B Ordinary Shares and 3,814,289 warrants (the "Founder Warrants") in a private placement, raising €5,721,434.

-Since the completion of its Offering, the Company's management has been focused on identifying a potential target for an initial business combination within the meaning of the Prospectus (a "Business Combination"), and this process is ongoing.
-The Company has until 25 April 2023 to complete a Business Combination (the "Initial Business Combination Deadline"), subject to two three-month extension periods (the "Extension Periods"), in each case, if approved by an ordinary resolution of the holders of Class A Redeemable Ordinary Shares and Class B Ordinary Shares.
+Since the completion of its Offering, the Company's management has been focused on identifying a potential target for a business combination within the meaning of the Prospectus (a "Business Combination"), and this process is ongoing.
+The Company had until 25 April 2023 to complete a Business Combination (the "Initial Business Combination Deadline"), subject to the first extension Period and the subsequent extensions (the "Extension Periods"), in each case, if approved by an ordinary resolution of the holders of Class A Redeemable Ordinary Shares and Class B Ordinary Shares.